pgl10/Opera/README.md

 <br>
 Opera is available on Windows and Linux : source, project, executable, examples, documentation.<br>
 <br>
-You may have a look at the file : Opera.pdf <br>
+You may have a look at the files : description.pdf and Opera.pdf <br>
 <br>